Skip to main content Skip to footer

 If you're entitled to a certificate because of your medical condition, speak to your GP or doctor.
 They'll give you an application form.

-When it starts
+When the certificate starts

 If your certificate covers the date you collect your items, you can get your NHS prescriptions for free.